This document deals with:

 %kids desk, and can control applications on their parent planet using

-To breach a moon -- that is, to reset its presence on the network so that it's treated as a freshly spawned ship by others -- run from the parent ship:
+To factory reset a moon -- that is, to reset its presence on the network so that it's treated as a freshly spawned ship by others -- run from the parent ship:

-To cycle the keys of a moon without breaching, run:
+To cycle the keys of a moon without a factory reset, run: